 SO what is this credit?
 Basically it is a tax credit for first time home buyers that are single or married couples.
 If you buy a home after April 8, 2008 and before May 1, 2010 there are a few different options for you to take advantage of.

 Home purchased in 2008, well the credit has to be paid back so it was an interest free loan so to speak.
 There were a few exceptions to this rule.

 Homes that were purchased in 2009 yet before November 7th, a maximum credit of $8,000 was allowed and does not have to be repaid.
 Again there were a few exceptions to this rule also.
 You cannot have owned a home in the previous 3 years.

 There was an additional category formed which began November 7, 2009 for new homebuyers that have owned a home before.
 It was a smaller credit like $6,500 and did not have to be repaid.
 Once again there are a few exceptions.

-Off course there is much more to this so I'm providing you a link the actaul page where you can read more on this at the IRS website.
+Off course there is much more to this so go to the IRS website to find more.
 I hope you find this helpful.

 According to the FHA lending guidelines, is it possible for escrow to be paid out of packet instead of rolled into the loan?
 What are the guidelines for a 2nd time home owner?
 These are answered below…